 National Families Week is funded by the Australian Government Department of Social Services.

-The promotional products will be posters, balloons, stickers, notepads and painting sheets.
+The promotional products will be posters, coloured pencils, stickers, notepads and painting sheets.
 Other resources such as the logo, activity and colouring-in sheets and a pro-forma media release are available on the website on our Resources and Activities pages.

 You can obtain more information by emailing us, or telephoning Jennifer Horsfield, Manager, National Families Week or Dr Brian Babington, Chief Executive Officer on (02) 6273 4885.